-The slowdown in overall economic activity in most key global economies during the 2014 to 2016 had impacted construction equipment industry.
-At a global level, construction equipment industry saw a growth of marginal 1% from 2013 to 2017.
-After a decline from 2014 to 2016, the industry had peaked in 2017 for most of the geographies.
-The momentum has continued for most of the geographies through 2020, however growth has been highest in China.
+The slowdown in overall economic activity in most key global economies during 2020 had impacted construction equipment industry.
+At a global level, construction equipment industry saw a decline of marginal 2% in 2020.
+Thereafter, the industry had peaked in 2021 for most of the geographies.
+The momentum has continued for most of the geographies through 2022, however growth in Europe and India is expected to be higher than other geographies.